 Homing Pigeons in Ancient and Medieval Times

 The breed’s storied history began as far back as the Roman and Greek empires, when they were used to announce the Ancient Olympics, in races, and to pass messages between city-states.
-As as 400 B.C., Persia and Syria had developed a pigeon messenger system.
+As early as 400 B.C., Persia and Syria had developed a pigeon messenger system.

 Throughout Asia and the Middle East, the birds were also used as key communicators.
 Genghis Khan’s military operations relied on their pigeons, who could more easily traverse the rugged landscape than horse-riding soldiers.
 With letters and notes moving quickly through the air, the Mongols could out-maneuver their opponents easily.

 By the late 19th century, pigeons were being used between countries and governments to carry news of battles, changes in the stock market, and regular mail.
 In New Zealand, the Great Barrier Pigeongram Service began in 1897, believed to be the first regularly scheduled air mail service.
 But the birds would achieve their highest glory in the First and Second World Wars.

 Although pigeons had been used by many to communicate the outcome of a battle, it had been many years since they had been used to help make strategy.
 In World War I, their mettle was once again put to the test.
 Pigeons were sent out with small unmanned cameras, rigged to take surveillance photos as they flew over enemy camps.

 They were also released from planes manned with reconnaissance agents.
 Soldiers would glean as much information as possible from the air, then write down observations and release the pigeons to their roost, where information could be passed to commanding officers.